List of programmes broadcast by Bravo (British TV channel)

-This is a list of television programmes that were broadcast on Bravo in the United Kingdom and Ireland from 1985 to 2011.
+This is a list of television programmes that were broadcast on the British cable television channel Bravo from 1985 to 2011.

 Summary

 The schedule for Bravo mainly consisted of a mixture of American and British comedy, drama and factual programming.
 The channel was targeted towards a male audience ranging from the 25 to 45 age group.
 The channel also showed commissioned content from other Virgin Media Television channels as well as its own commissioned programmes on both Bravo and Bravo 2.